hamnawan/flask-chatapp/README.md

 #### Requirements

 ### Detail Design and Architecture
-The application include mysql database for development phase.
+The application include sqlite database for development phase.
 ### Environment setup

 #### **Step-1** Clone the repo